Menu Close

 Getting support

 Talking to someone about your feelings can reduce the sense of isolation and emotional weight you’re carrying.
-Seek support from your network, including friends, family, community, or professionals, such as emotional support lines, local support groups and more.
+Seek support from your network, including friends, family, community or professionals, such as emotional support lines, local support groups, peer support and more.

 Reach out when you feel stuck or unable to engage in your usual activities.
 Professional support can prevent a loss of interest in your daily life, self-neglect and isolation that hinders your relationships with loved ones and new connections.